tomforster/adept-app-parser/README.md

 # adept-app-parser

 Just my crappy personal node server code, thrown together in a hurry.
-Please don't use this project to evaluate my code skills :)
+Please don't use this project to evaluate my abilities :)

 TODO:
 * add in labelling of snapshot images